sinansoftltd/test-ticket-booking/README.md

 Live version:
 `http://sinanserver.net:8080/RezerwacjeBiletow/`

+Diagrams and Java-Docs are available in `/docs` folder of repository.

 ### How it works?
 Current application is configured to distribute using 2 **MySQL** databases (servers) and a **PostgreSQL** database.
 You can add any other database configuration at any time, you just need to update `src/ressources/database.properties` and add your own configurations.
 Also adding more databases while we have some records in our database is possible without breaking relations or loosing data.